pmndrs/three-stdlib/README.md

 If you want to get involved you could do any of the following:

+- Help to maintain and sync the existing primitives
-- Create amazing stories for these examples for our dedicate storybook
+- Create stories for these examples for our dedicated storybook
 - Convert some of the files to Typescript
-- Add new examples for the library you think could be awesome for others
+- Add new examples for the library you think could be helpful for others